laronbeta/BaeBae-discord-bot/README.md

 # Renebytes Discord Bot
-Made with Javascript and ❤️ by ronhyun329
+Made with Javascript and ❤️ by ronaldichdr

 Currently hosted in [Heroku](https://heroku.com)